AStefankiv/writing/the_case_for_oauth.md

 ### The Missing Piece: Adding Identity with OpenID Connect (OIDC)

 OAuth handles authorization but doesn’t standardize authentication.
-This is where [OpenID Connect (OIDC)](https://developers.google.com/identity/openid-connect/openid-connect) comes in—it’s an identity layer built on OAuth 2.0.
+This is handled by [OpenID Connect (OIDC)](https://developers.google.com/identity/openid-connect/openid-connect)—it’s an identity layer built on OAuth 2.0.

 - **OAuth 2.0 provides an access token** – the valet key that lets an app access your data.

 - **OIDC provides an ID token** – like a driver’s license that verifies the user’s identity.

-The ID token is a JSON Web Token (JWT) containing verifiable user information (unique ID, email, login time).
-This standardization powers “Sign in with Google” or “Sign in with Microsoft” buttons, letting apps delegate authentication to a trusted provider instead of managing passwords themselves.
+The ID token is a JSON Web Token (JWT) that contains verifiable user information, such as the unique ID, email, and login time.
+This standardized format powers the “Sign in with Google” or “Sign in with Microsoft” buttons.
+It allows apps to delegate authentication to a trusted provider, instead of managing passwords themselves.

 Together, OAuth and OIDC separate API security from user authentication, creating a complete and secure login experience.

 ## How OAuth Works: Step by Step

 For senior engineers, the elegance of OAuth 2.0's Authorization Code flow is in its simplicity.
-Let's break down the canonical example of your project management app needing access to a user's Google Calendar.
+Let's break down the typical example of your project management app needing access to a user's Google Calendar.

 ![how oauth works](./media/how_oauth_works.png)